leovct/zk-evm-prover-infra/README.md

 ## Prover Infrastructure Setup

 You have two options to set up the infrastructure: follow the step-by-step procedure outlined below, or use the provided script for a streamlined setup.
-The script automates the entire process, creating the GKE infrastructure with Terraform and deploying all necessary Kubernetes resources, including RabbitMQ, KEDA, Prometheus, and the zero-prover infrastructure.
+The script automates the entire process, creating the GKE infrastructure with Terraform and deploying all necessary Kubernetes resources, including RabbitMQ, KEDA, Prometheus, and the zk_evm prover infrastructure.

 ### One-Line Getting Started Command